clairey-zx81/json-model/BACKLOG.md

 - [x] static: reporting clean slate on or when one is found!
 - [x] static: add option to skip reporting generation `--no-report`
 - [x] frontend: improve performance measures with stdev and removing overheads
-- [x] command: allow direct compilation with cc-like options?
+- [x] jmc: allow direct compilation with cc-like options?
 - [x] static: report missing must props
+- [x] jmc: rethink option usage for compilation
+- [x] jmc: allow to pass actual compiler options?
 - [ ] frontend: align python and C outputs
-- [ ] command: rethink option usage for compilation, allow to pass actual compiler options?
 - [ ] design: improve meta model with more predefs? regex recursion extension? `"/^/($REGEX)/\$/v"`
 - [ ] design: more use-case related predefs: `"$EMAIL"`, `"$URI"`
 - [ ] optim: allow more substitutions after transformations? when/where to trigger optims?